MZZTRMND/Sticky-ToDo/README.md

 - Tasks and categories are stored locally on your Mac.
 - The app is currently set up as a macOS app, not an iPhone or iPad app.

-## License

-Add your preferred license here if you plan to open-source the project.